taneltorn/setoalt/README.md

 ```

 #### Releasing changes
+Releasing new changes is simple, you just need to rebuild the Docker images and containers.
+Code gets pulled directly from GitHub - specific branch is denoted by BRANCH parameter in .env file.
+The default branch is 'master', which should be used for all new releases.
 ```shell
 docker-compose down
 docker-compose build
 docker-compose up -d
 ```

 #### Rollback
-Change the branch parameter in *.env* to specific tag version.
+Change the branch parameter in *.env* to specific tag version (I will create a tag for each new version).
 For example:
 ```yaml
 BRANCH=1.0.0
 ```